n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 3.6: pstf ####

 The `pstf` feature replaces post-base-consonant glyphs with any special forms.
+In Myanmar, this can include variant forms for right-side matras and marks.

 ![Yaphala composition](/images/myanmar/myanmar-yaphala.png)